top of page

 • Documentation

-Concierge medicine can be deductible — but only when structured intentionally.
+Concierge medicine can be deductible—but only when structured intentionally.
+This requires careful planning and a thorough understanding of the regulations involved.

 👉 Concierge Medicine Isn’t a Patient Strategy — It’s an Employer Strategy (Tarevo)